haharkagain/commoncrawl/README.md

 To stop:
-ctrl+C (it writes to file as it goes, so you get all the data you waited for) The program can only use one set of paths at a time, but you can set it to any of the 9 path files downloaded from commoncrawl.
+ctrl+C (it writes to file as it goes, so you get all the data you waited for)

+The program can only use one set of paths at a time, but you can set it to any of the 9 path files that I downloaded from commoncrawl.

 I used Node because I was more comfortable with running and testing on Node than on Python.
 In addition, it is as fast as Python for working with WARC (https://code402.com/blog/hello-warc-common-crawl-code-samples/).